infinitered/reactotron/docs/plugin-docs/plugin-mst.md

 # reactotron-mst

-Behold.
+Behold!
 A plugin for Reactotron for working with mobx-state-tree.

 # Prerequisites